4/5

 4. I don't pack much luggage when I travel.

-5. I like to take and share pictures of my life.
+5. I like to take and share photos from my life.

 7. I think astrology and palm reading are fun.